elvisgastelum/neovim-switch-config/README.md

 # Neovim Switch Config — ns

-This is a plugin for [Neovim](https://neovim.io/) that allows you to open a Neovim config directory using [fzf](https://github.com/junegunn/fzf).
+This is a plugin for zsh that allows you to open a [Neovim](https://neovim.io/) with a matching config directory using [fzf](https://github.com/junegunn/fzf).

 To use it on [Zap](https://github.com/zap-zsh/zap) just put: